bookofproofs/bookofproofs.github.io/_sources/history/17th-century/privat-de-molieres.md

 5. Discovered the law of pyramids, the basis for integral calculus.
 6. Published the treatise Vegetationes Physicomathemathicae, the very first treatise on geometry which included calculus methods.

 Born 1677, Tarascon, Bouches-du-Rhône, France.
-Died 12 May1742, Paris, France.
+Died 12 May 1742, Paris, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Privat_de_Molieres/)